 For strategic planning to work, it must first take strong involvement and support from the whole Luther community.
 The faculty met in retreat in September to discuss the strategic planning process.
 Here is a brief update from that meeting.

-Learn more about Luther Seminary's newest faculty: Amy Marga, Assitant Professor of Systematic Theology and Kathryn Schifferdecker, Assistant Professor of Old Testament Theology.
+Learn more about Luther Seminary's newest faculty: Amy Marga, Assistant Professor of Systematic Theology and Kathryn Schifferdecker, Assistant Professor of Old Testament Theology.

 In tribute to his devoted ministry and exemplary work toward creating social and racial justice, Pastor Kelly Chatman was honored with the Race, Church, Change Award at Luther Seminary on Nov.
 1.